MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 <div class="publication-authors"> Tobias Müller & <U>Merlijn Staps</U> </div>
 <div class="publication-details"> <I> Advances in Applied Probability </I> 51 (2), 358-377 (2019) </div>
 <div class="publication-details"> <a href="https://doi.org/10.1017/apr.2019.23" target="_blank"> doi </a> &middot; <a href="https://arxiv.org/abs/1707.09555" target="_blank"> arXiv </a> &middot; <a href="https://arxiv.org/pdf/1707.09555.pdf" target="_blank"> arXiv pdf </a> </div>
-<div class="publication-explanation">A random geometric graph is a graph that is obtained by randomly sampling nodes in some geometric space and then connecting nodes if they are sufficiently close.
+<div class="publication-explanation">In this paper, we study hyperbolic random graphs, which are a recently-proposed random geometric graph model for complex networks.
-Random geometric graphs in the hyperbolic plane have been proposed as a model for complex networks.
-In this paper, we show mathematically that one classic property of real-world complex networks &#8212; small distances between any two nodes &#8212; is indeed recapitulated by this random graph model.</div>
+We show mathematically that one classic property of real-world complex networks &#8212; small distances between any two nodes &#8212; is indeed recapitulated by this random graph model.</div>
 </td>